He Weidong: Education

 He was born in Nanping, Fujian, with ancestry was in the town of Xuhe, in Dongtai, Jiangsu in May 1957.
 In 1981 he graduated from PLA Nanjing Army Command College.
 In 2001 he entered the National University of Defense Technology.

 Military career

 He enlisted in the People's Liberation Army (PLA) in December 1972 after middle school.
-He was Commander of Jiangsu Military District in July 2013 and Shanghai Garrison in March 2014.
-In February 2015 he succeeded Zhu Shengling as a member of the Standing Committee of the CCP Shanghai Committee.
+He was Commander of Jiangsu Military District in July 2013 and Shanghai Garrison Command in March 2014.
+In February 2015 he succeeded Zhu Shengling as a member of the Standing Committee of the Shanghai Municipal Committee of the Chinese Communist Party.
 In July 2016 he was transferred to Deputy Commander of the Western Theater Command and Commander of the Western Theater Command Ground Force.
-In September 2019 he was promoted to become Commander of the Eastern Theater Command, replacing Liu Yuejun.
+On February 24, 2018, he was elected as a deputy to the 13th National People's Congress.
+In September 2019, he was promoted to become Commander of the Eastern Theater Command, replacing Liu Yuejun.